justine-george/tab-keeper-react-chrome-extension/README.md

 - 🔍 Efficient Search & Retrieval of Saved Tabs: Dive directly into your saved tabs.
 With our optimized search functionality, you can locate and access your archived tabs with unparalleled ease.

-- 🌓 Customizable Themes with Light & Dark Modes: Align your browsing space with your aesthetic preferences.
-Whether it's the crispness of light mode or the elegance of dark mode, our theme options cater to every user.
+- 🌓 Multiple Customizable Themes: Tailor your browsing experience with our range of aesthetic themes, from light to dark and everything in between.
+Choose a theme that aligns with your mood and preference.
   <br>

 ## 📜 Changelog: